-One of the biggest challenges aspiring entrepreneurs face is finding profitable, in-demand products that will sell, whether it’s a single product or a full product line that occupies a niche in a market.
+One of the biggest challenges aspiring entrepreneurs face is finding profitable, trending products that will sell, whether it’s a single product or a full product line that occupies a niche in a market.

 Coming up with product ideas is admittedly a little tricky, and the importance of selling a product people want can leave even the most motivated people stuck in analysis paralysis.
 It often feels like everything you could possibly sell is already being sold—not to mention the reality that there will be plenty of competition in the most popular product categories.

 Fortunately, there are still golden opportunities out there, proof of this being new products successfully launch all the time.
 To help you get started, we’ve put together a shortlist of practical ways to find products to sell in your online store.

 - Go with your personal passion